Kristina01111000/Drws_site/README.md

 11/21
-Work up the spices post, with a link to gh for the rest of it Double check that the stuff at the bottom of https://growingholistically.com/drmlisteners/ has to be there, try to see if marketing can be changed
+Work up the spices post, with a link to gh for the rest of it Double check that the stuff at the bottom of https://growingholistically.com/drmlisteners/ has to be there, try to see if marketing can be changed -> might have been able to change it in account settings page -> to educational emails
 Get book file for the page https://growingholistically.com/here-is-your-copy-of-the-book/ Get reworked body awareness text from him